holoviz/panel/doc/tutorials/basic/build_todo.md

 ## Recap

-In this section we have built a *Todo App* with many features.
+In this section, we have built a *Todo App* with many features.
 We needed to combine many of the things we have learned so far.

 ## Resources